berkmancenter/dotplot/README.md

 ### importJSONData (Ember Action)

 **Accepts:** File (Object)
-**Action:** Creates new frame records using the data in the exported JSON file.
+**Action:** Creates new frame records using the data in the provided JSON file.

 ### importCSVData (Ember Action)